convertigo/c8oprj-lib-snowflake/readme.md

 # lib_Snowflake

 This is the SnowFlake connector for Convertigo low Code platform.
-The connector uses the SnowFlake JDBC driver  to execute SQl queries on the claoud databases.
+The connector uses the SnowFlake JDBC driver to execute SQl queries on the cloud databases.

 ## Symbols